-- > April/May: Department submits (electronically in Microsoft Word) to Dean - June 5: Dean submits (electronically in Microsoft Word) to Associate Provost for Undergraduate and Graduate Studies
+- > April/May: Department submits (electronically in Microsoft Word) to Dean - June 5: Dean submits (electronically in Microsoft Word) to Associate Provost for Undergraduate and Graduate Studies and Strategic Planning

-By April/May (date to be determined by the dean), the department will submit the final self-study and the IBHE Review Summary to its dean.
-The IBHE Review Summary should consist entirely of concise statements in bullet form describing:
+By April/May (date to be determined by the Dean), the department will submit the final self-study and the IBHE Review Summary to its Dean.
+The IBHE Review Summary template is available at http://wiu.edu/provost/apr.php; this report should consist entirely of concise statements in bullet form describing:

-- 1. Description and evaluation of any major changes in the program [e.g., (a) changes in the overall discipline or field; (b) student demand; (c) societal need; (d) institutional context for offering the degree; (e) other elements appropriate to the discipline in question; and (f) other]. - 2.
+- Description and evaluation of any major changes in the program [e.g., (a) changes in the overall discipline or field; (b) student demand; (c) societal need; (d) institutional context for offering the degree; (e) other elements appropriate to the discipline in question; and (f) other]. - 2.
 Description of actions taken since the last review, including instructional resources and practices, and curricular changes. - 3.
 Description of major findings (strengths and weaknesses) and recommendations, including evidence of learning outcomes and identification of opportunities for program improvement. - 4.
-Description of actions to be taken as a result of this review, including instructional resource and practices, and curricular changes.
+Description of actions to be taken as a result of this review, including instructional resources and practices, and curricular changes.